Today's Articles

 *Edward Heywood was born on this date in 1915.
 He was a Black jazz pianist and bandleader.

 Edward Heywood Jr. was born in Atlanta, Georgia.
 His father, Eddie Heywood Sr., was a strong jazz pianist of the 1920s who often accompanied Butterbeans and Susie.
-He provided his son with training from 12 as an accompanist playing in the pit band in a vaudeville theater in Atlanta.
+He trained his son from age 12 as an accompanist in the pit band of a vaudeville theater in Atlanta.

 He would occasionally accompany singers such as Bessie Smith and Ethel Waters.
 Heywood moved to New Orleans and Kansas City when vaudeville began to be replaced by sound pictures.
 Heywood played with several popular jazz musicians, such as Wayman Carver in 1932, Clarence Love from 1934 to 1937, and Benny Carter.
 After starting his band, Heywood occasionally did backup for Billie Holiday in 1941.
 In 1943, Heywood took several classic solos on a Coleman Hawkins quartet date (including "The Man I Love") and put together a sextet, including Doc Cheatham, Vic Dickenson, Lem Davis (as), Al Lucas (b), and Jack Parker (d).
 After their version of "Begin the Beguine" became a hit in 1944, they had three successful years.